rust-lang/governance/teams/libs/subteam-api.md

 # Team Processes

 ## Making Changes to the **standard libraries**
+[making-changes]: #making-changes

 The Library-API team is responsible for reviewing and approving changes to the stable and unstable interfaces of the Rust project's **standard libraries**.
 The process for getting changes to the library APIs differs for unstable vs stable changes.

-* Unstable: For changes that modify purely the unstable interfaces of the **standard libraries** changes may be approved by any single member of the Libs-API team, so long as there are no objections from other team members.
+* **Unstable**: For changes that modify purely the unstable interfaces of the **standard libraries** changes may be approved by any single member of the Libs-API team, so long as there are no known objections.
 Unstable additions must have an associated tracking issue, though this tracking issue may be an existing one if the modified APIs are part of an existing set of unstable APIs.
 Unstable changes may also require an FCP or an RFC if requested by a member of the Libs-API team.
-* Stable: For changes that modify the stable interface of the **standard libraries** changes must be approved via the FCP process on the stabilization PR for the unstable feature.
+* **Stable**: For changes that modify the stable interface of the **standard libraries** changes must be approved via the FCP process on the stabilization PR for the unstable feature.
 Features that have previously been approved for the unstable API surface may still require an RFC for stabilization if requested by a libs team member.

+## Meeting Structure

+The Library API Team runs a one hour meeting once every week to triage issues and sync up.
+The agenda for these meetings is generated the morning of each meeting using the libs team [agenda generator].
+The agenda generator has a set of repos and labels that it will query issues from for discussion.
+These labels can be found in [`generator.rs`](https://github.com/rust-lang/libs-team/blob/main/tools/agenda-generator/src/generator.rs) within the `libs_api_agenda` function.
+The sections are ordered by priority and discussed in order.

+### Adding Items to the Library API Team Agenda

+Issues and PRs can be added to the libs team agenda by tagging them with the `T-libs-api` and `I-nominated` labels so the agenda generator can find and include them in that week's agenda.
+Alternatively items can be added to the agenda directly the day of by editing that week's hackmd agenda which can be found in the [libs team hackmd] or in the [libs team zulip].

 ## Contact Point